 The truth is, there’s no right answer in regards to how long parents should use strollers.
 Most experts recommend that once a child can walk or run for extended periods of time, parents should start encouraging them to do so without a stroller nearby.
 Of course, this may not always be the best choice.
 On hot days, long walks, or trips that need to be completed quickly, a stroller might be necessary, even if Baby is a great walker.

-It’s probably best if you use your own judgment in determining when a stroller is needed, and to keep an eye on Baby to assess when he no longer seems to need the option of a moving seat – or when you no longer need the option of a rolling dresser drawer!
+It’s probably best if you use your own judgment in determining when a stroller is needed, and to keep an eye on Baby to assess when they no longer seem to need the option of a moving seat – or when you no longer need the option of a rolling dresser drawer!

 - Catherine S. Berkin, et al. “Parents’ perceptions of stroller use in young children: a qualitative study.”
 BMC Public Health.
 2015 15:808.
 Web.
 August 2015.